ferrocene/ferrocene/src/glossary.rst

 ^^^^^^

 :dp:`fls_srx4v1e20yxa`
-A :dt:`static` is an :t:`object` that is associated with a specific memory location.
+A :dt:`static` is a :t:`value` that is associated with a specific memory location.

 :dp:`fls_1b7gpk8e98pw`